rubyConsole/remote/README.md

 ## Get started

-You can install `remote` directly on the terminal
+You can install `remote` directly on the terminal.
+[Read the documentation](https://ruby-console.gitbook.io/remote)

 ### Windows